signalfx/apmworkshop/apm/python-otel/README.md

 ```
 cd ./apmworkshop/apm/python
 source setup-client.sh
-sfx-py-trace python-requests.py
+splk-py-trace python3 python-requests-otel.py
 ```

-The `python-requests.py` client will make 100,000 calls to the server every 250ms.
-If it finishes you can run it again.
+The `python-requests.py` client will make calls to the flask server with a random short sleep time.
 You can stop the requests with `ctrl-c`

 #### Step #4 Check SignalFx SmartAgent to see that spans are being sent